sotoseattle/workshops/README.md

 GoL
 ===

+> "Mathematics is the simple bit.
+Its cats that are complicated.", John Conway 1970

 Game of Life "exists" in an infinite two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, dead or alive.
 Every cell interacts with its eight neighbors, which are the cells that are directly horizontally, vertically, or diagonally adjacent.
 At each step in time, the following transitions occur: